 Many people are confused about what their passion truly is, especially when young.
 The most common passions worldwide include swimming, sports, reading etc. which are not available jobs for most people.
 Most people wouldn’t even like doing these things anymore if they had to monetize it somehow.

 Many of us can discover that we are capable of being passionate about practical and ordinary career paths.
 This is because what creates real job satisfaction and a passionate feeling is first achieving autonomy, competence, and having a good relationship with your coworkers.
 These three qualities can be found at many practical jobs and can make even the most strange jobs totally awesome to do every day.
 They should teach this idea in school.

 Not everybody has to be an Olympic swimmer to feel super passionate about their career.
 We as humans are flexible and are entirely capable of finding tremendous job satisfaction in non-rockstar career paths.
-You would be shocked to know many office admin report tremendous career satisfaction at their jobs because they are able to work autonomously, are given more responsibility when they become highly competent, and if they have a good relationship with their coworkers it can be a sweet job.
+You would be shocked to know many office admins report tremendous career satisfaction with their jobs because they are able to work autonomously, are given more responsibility when they become highly competent, and if they have a good relationship with their coworkers it can be a sweet job.